cndreisbach/below.go/README.md

 Then, go to the project's root directory and type:

+    go get
     go build

 You should now have an executable called `below`.
 Run that.
+If you got errors about installing dependencies, I hope you know something about Go!

 When playing the game, type `s` to smooth the world, `Return` to win, and anything else to lose.